jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 1. unzip the [distribution archive](http://jerkar.github.io/binaries/jerkar-distrib.zip) to the directory you want to install Jerkar (_[JERKAR HOME]_)
 2. make sure that either a valid JDK is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on
 3. add _[JERKAR HOME]_ to your _PATH_ environment variable
 4. For now, Jerkar only runs with JDK8 (though it can build Java project of any Java version).
-If your defaulf JDK version is not 8 or your _JAVA_HOME_ environment variable does not point to a JDK8 then add a _JERKAR_JDK_ environment vatiable pointing on a JDK8 (_JERKAR_JDK_/bin/java must point on a java execuable).
+If your defaulf JDK version is not 8 or your _JAVA_HOME_ environment variable does not point to a JDK8 then add a _JERKAR_JDK_ environment variable pointing on a JDK8 (_JERKAR_JDK_/bin/java must point on a java execuable).
 5. execute `jerkar help` in the command line.
 You should get an output starting by :

 ```